trufflesuite/truffle/src/features/compile/config.md

 #### Using Docker or native `solc` distributions

 Hey, did you know?
-Now you can set `compilers.solc.docker = true` or `compilers.solc.version = "native"` if you prefer that to the default [solc-js](https://www.npmjs.com/package/solc).
+Now you can use the Solidity Docker image or a natively installed distribution instead of the default [solc-js](https://www.npmjs.com/package/solc).
-See the solidity docs on [installing the solidity compiler](https://solidity.readthedocs.io/en/v0.5.1/installing-solidity.html) for more information.

-Taking advantage of the above options can provide a >3x speed improvement!
+This can provide a >3x speed improvement!

-Docker and native binary compilers process large contract sets faster than solcjs.
+Docker and native binary compilers process large contract sets faster than solc-js.
 If you're just compiling a few contracts at a time, the speedup isn't significant relative to the overhead of running a command (see below).
-The first time Truffle uses a docker version there's a small delay as it caches the solc version string and a solcjs companion compiler.
+The first time Truffle uses a Docker version there's a small delay as it caches the solc version string and a solcjs companion compiler.
 All subsequent runs should be at full speed.

 Times to `truffle compile` on a MacBook Air 1.8GHz, Node 8.11.1